Alig96/nzombies/README.md

 	- Doors only lock if they have a price; doors without will force themselves to stay open when they try to close

 - Misc changes
+	- Speed Cola and Double Tap now works on all weapons!
 	- Wall Buy tool weapon selection is a dropdown of all available weapons instead of text field
 	- Sleight of Hand renamed to Speed Cola
 	- Set the prices of the perks to what they are in the real zombies game